BlueBrain/Brayns/python/doc/source/install.rst

     $ pip install brayns

-And that's it, no other steps are required.

 From source
 ~~~~~~~~~~~

 For development or to get a more recent version than the one released on PyPI,
-the package can also be installed from the github repository sources using:
+the package can also be installed from the sources on the github repository using:

 .. code-block:: console